In this article, I wanted to share all my learnings regarding growing a bootstrapped company.

 26- Make sure to talk and interview as many people as you can so you're sure to understand their needs (you'll probably fail in doing so at first, but at least you'll get some good insights)

-27- Reach out to all the relevant persons you know so they register as part of the early adopters
+27- Reach out to all the relevant people you know so they register as part of the early adopters

 28- Get listed on all the platforms that allows you to get beta testers and a cool backlink (Beta-list, Getworm, Betabound etc...)